danielbrendel/dnyAsatruPHP-Framework/README.md

 ## Testing
 In order to run the framework tests you have to place the project folder so as it would be done with Composer with an App skeleton.
-This is due to the fact that the tests use the app skeleton for several input sources.
+This is due to the fact that the tests use the app skeleton for several input sources and output.
 Also be sure that a database (for testing it is MySQL) is running and adjust the settings.

 ## Requirements
 + PHP >= 7.3.8